grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

        type: tutorial
    ```

-1. Merge and test your PRs.
+1. After peer reviews, merge your PR and test that your tutorial displays correctly on the Tutorials page.

 ## Tutorial topic example